AIRI-Institute/Cross_Transfer_Learning/README.md

 # Response to Review #1:

 # Response to Review #2:
-Thank you for recognizing the novelties and advantages of our method.
+Thank you for recognizing the novelties and advantages of our work.

 __Question A: Data sampling for fine-tuning__

 We conducted the model's fine-tuning on randomized data from various corpora.
 The objective was to tailor the model to perform well in high-resource languages, and generalization across multiple data sources is not our primary goal.
 Regarding evaluation, we assess the model performance of low-resource languages parsed from multiple corpora, as we said in Section 4.2.

 __Question B: Early stopping and data in validation step__